websanova/larapost/README.md

 ## Customize

-If you want to customize things you may want to also use the `Larablog` facade.
+For customization the `Larablog` facade may be used.

 ~~~
 'aliases' => [